 By the middle of 2014 the Euro Tour had been up and running for a year and I had pretty much settled on my new strategies.
 I had also started to develop my own data that I believe accurately rates performances better than anything that is publicly out there.

 Results since 2017 onwards (see below) are particularly relevant as that is when detailed data from the floor events became available and that has been a real benefit to bet selection.

 It has been pretty successful all in all.
 It is of course not the skyrocket profit of the first 5 years of the service, but those days in darts betting are long gone.
 I would like to think this is a more sustainable and adaptable way of doing things giving steady yearly growth on the recommended 35pt bank.

 * All the figures quoted here are based on the official odds stated in the daily emails.
 In reality those prices (and hence these figures) can often be beaten as I record at the generally available price and never record at top odds.
 Most members report that they beat the official year end totals quoted below.

 As mentioned above, 2017 onwards is the most relevant period in terms of assessing future performance.
 That is when data became available for all the floor events and changed the darts markets and my approach to them.

 The breakdown of results since then has been:-

 As you can see, the bread and butter match bets have returned a good profit but the more high risk, high reward outright bets have eaten into some of it.

 We’ve got into some great positions and come very close to landing some of those outright bets at odds of 250/1, 66/1, 40/1, 33/1 etc but a couple of doubles the wrong side of the wire has cost us.
-The nature of big priced outright bets means they are going to lose most of the time until one lands.
-If you’d prefer a smoother steadier ride, then the service works perfectly fine just backing the standard match bets.
+That is, of course, the nature of big priced outright bets.
+They are going to lose most of the time until one lands.

 To join please click the Subscribe button below.
 Any questions please get in touch.